aspose-words/Aspose.Words-API-References/english/net/aspose.words.drawing/stroke/on/_index.md

 title: Stroke.On
 linktitle: On
 second_title: Aspose.Words for .NET API Reference
-description: Stroke property.
+description: Stroke On property.
 Defines whether the path will be stroked in C#.
 type: docs
 weight: 140
 url: /net/aspose.words.drawing/stroke/on/